 Cadderly thought about it and shrugged as though it did not matter.
-To the side," he said, pointing to the doorjamb where the nowhere to run, could find nothing to roll in that was not also burning.
-It went on for what seemed a long and agonizing time, but was in reality merely minutes, then the only sound was the crackle of hungry flames.
+To the side, " he said, pointing to the doorjamb where the priest had been hanging.

 Danica still seemed not to understand, but she tossed the enchanted stone.
 It followed a normal, expected course for a few feet, then crossed into the area warped by Cadderly's spell and fell in an arcing, unerring curve to strike at the pile.
-With a blinding flash, all the jumble was aflame.
-Men cried out for a moment, then fell silent The giant thrashed wildly, but had